davidbonnet/astravel/README.md

 #### astravel.Found(node, state)

 This class creates an instance by initializing its `node` and `state` properties to the values provided to the constructor arguments.
 Its purpose is to be thrown from within a traveler's node handler, or it's `go` method.
 The traveler's `find` method then catches that instance and returns it.
-This is particularly useful for searching specific nodes and preventing the traveler to unnecessarily go through the rest of the entire AST.
+This is particularly useful for searching specific nodes and preventing the traveler to unnecessarily go through the entire AST.

 This example shows how to look for the first function declaration: